mahdis-repo/Genetic-Algorithms-for-Cloud-task-scheduling-in-Python/README.md

 The comparison is made by plotting the resluts in an interactive plot.

 The main changes applied to our classis simple genetic algorithm is:
-- genearting population based on two algorithms
+- generating population based on two algorithms
 - using two-point crossover and mutation

+I may soon create another repository implementing other Evolutionary Algorithms such as Ant Colony.